oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/manual.md

 For instructions on how to set up the Verse Submitter, please refer to the [this section](/docs/verse-developer/how-to-build-verse/build-verse-submitter).

 For users interested in our instant verification mechanism, please visit [this page](/docs/architecture/verse-layer/rollup/2-1-instant-verifier).

+## 8. Confirming Building Success
+To verify whether your building process was successful, execute the [troubleshooting script](/docs/verse-developer/how-to-build-verse/monitor#troubleshooting-assistance).
+If it passes, your build should be considered successful.

 ---